michalw2137/mario_level_generator/README.md

   -n N               Number of structures to be selected -d D               Base size of structures
-  -m MIN_STRUCTURES  Minimum number of structures for a level
+  -m MIN_STRUCTURES  Minimum number of structures for a level -g generate        Generate or not levels based on selected structures -r render          Render or not levels as png files
   ```